 Figure 2.
 An ancient terraced wadi at the site of Horvat Haluqim in the central Negev, containing records of ancient farming periods based on the capture of runoff water; notice two grain silos in the foreground (photo H.J.
 Bruins, 26 Nov 2009).

-Degradation Processes and Actions to Combat Desertification in Mongolia and China
+Degradation Processes and Actions to Combat Desertification in Mongolia

-Considerable attention has been given to desertification processes in China and Mongolia since vast areas of sandy deserts are located in the cold Asian deserts that are characterized by arid and semi-arid climates where the annual precipitation is below 500 mm.
+Considerable attention has been given to desertification processes in Mongolia since vast areas of sandy deserts are located in the cold Asian deserts that are characterized by arid and semi-arid climates where the annual precipitation is below 500 mm.
 The reasons for this land degradation include, on one hand, human activities such as overgrazing, logging, mining, expanding farms, and population pressure, and on the other hand, climate factors such as droughts, increasing temperatures, and severe sand and dust storms.
 However, this region has also experienced various actions to combat desertification, undertaken by the government and local residents, including the ground and air-seeding of trees, bushes, and grasses over large areas and the construction of long windbreaks, shelterbelts, barriers, and pastureland enclosures, as well as the introduction of chemical mulching and hydrologic solutions.

 Deserts and Drylands in Ancient Literature and Archaeology